actionhero/www.actionherojs.com/tutorials/cache.md

 ## Overview

 Actionhero includes a powerful cache system based on Redis.
-It can be used to store and retrive data, but also to create more complext data structures based on queues and epiring object.
+It can be used to store and retrieve data, but also to create more complex data structures based on queues and expiring object.

 ## Methods

-[The cache methods are docuemnted in detail with annotations here](https://docs.actionherojs.com/modules/cache.html).
+[The cache methods are documented in detail with annotations here](https://docs.actionherojs.com/modules/cache.html).
 There are methods fall into 3 categories:

 - **data**: read, write, check, delete
 - **locks** you can lock and unlock objects in the cache so that only one Actionhero node can claim it